Goytom/matlabProject/README.md

 # matlabProject
-A matlab program that for the following four questions
+A matlab program for the following four problems

 * Temperature measurement using Multi-Channel sensors
 * solving system of linear equations